-Newly appointed external examiners would usually be asked to bring original documentation as proof of their right to work on their first visit to the University or collaborative partner or to undertake a Home Office online right to work check.
-The Home Office had implemented an adjusted process during the Covid 19 pandemic, which enabled checks to be carried out using video calls rather than in person, but this will come to an end on 30th September 2022.
+As part of the appointment, process, external examiners must provide evidence of their eligibility to work in the UK to ensure compliance with the requirements of the Home Office.
+Most right to work checks can be conducted online and the process used will depend on the documentation provided by the external examiner.
 External examiners will be informed of the current process to be undertaken at the time of their appointment.
-Please note that EU Passports alone can no longer be accepted as proof of right to work and additional documentation or online checks will be required.
-For further information on right to work checks and acceptable forms of evidence please see the Home Office website https://www.gov.uk/government/publications/right-to-work-checklist

-In addition to this, the University is required to have had sight of official documentation which confirms the external examiner's National Insurance number, such as a National Insurance card or payslip.
+Please note that EU Passports alone can no longer be accepted as proof of right to work in the UK and additional documentation and online checks will be required.
+For further information on right to work checks and acceptable forms of evidence please see the Home Office website.
+In addition, the University is required to have had sight of official documentation which confirms the external examiner's National Insurance number, such as a National Insurance card or payslip.